TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 In order to make powering the system less difficult, the team has decided using a standard wall-wart which converts 120 VAC to 5 VDC would be appropriate for this application.
 The system overall will be powered by the same 5 VDC signal.
 The VDD pin which drives the MAX9814 amplifier has a VDD range of 2.7 VDC - 5.5 VDC [4].
 This will allow the input subsystem to be easily powered.

+#### 5.)
+The primary input sensor must output a continuous-time voltage signal.
+[Origin: System Requirements]

+The input to the processing subsystem is designed to receive a continuous-time analog voltage signal, therefore in order for the processing subsystem to function as needed the output of the input subsystem must be a continuous-time analog voltage signal.

 # Buildable Schematic